Exploring the World of Collectibles: A Beginner's Guide

 3. Trading Cards

-- From sports cards to Pokémon and Magic: The Gathering, trading cards are a favorite among collectors of all ages.
-Rare cards can fetch high prices, but the joy of collecting often lies in completing sets or finding cards with personal significance.
+- From sports cards to Pokémon and Magic: The Gathering, trading cards are a favorite among collectors.
+Rare cards can fetch high prices, making this a potentially lucrative hobby.

 5. Comics and Books